Particl-Community/academy/in-depth/indepth_staking.rst

 Multi-signature staking
 ^^^^^^^^^^^^^^^^^^^^^^^

-In cryptocurrency, multi-signature addresses are addresses collectively owned by many people.
+In :term:`cryptocurrency`, multi-signature addresses are addresses collectively owned by many people.
 To authorize a transaction, a certain number of signatures is required by an address' owners.
-For example, a "2-of-3 multi-signature address" is a cryptocurrency address collectively owned by three people.
+For example, a "2-of-3 multi-signature address" is a :term:`cryptocurrency` address collectively owned by three people.
 Two out of the three owners need to sign a transaction for it to be executed.

 Multi-signature staking does precisely what its name says.
 It lets you earn staking rewards on the coins held in multi-signature addresses.
 Just like staking pools and mobile staking, this functionality is made possible thanks to PPoS's ability to delegate staking powers to other nodes.